 Chicago 4th of July weekend festivities will flow with some island rhythms during the 24th annual International Festival of Life, in Union Park at 1501 W Randolph, July 1 - 4.
 Reggae fans flock to this upbeat celebration of music, food and culture, which highlights Caribbean music and dance.

 Reggae icon Beres Hammond tops off the festival with a show on Monday, July 4 at 8 p.m.
-Famous for silky vocals and evocative song-writing, the artist is a mainstay in reggae dancehalls as Jamaica's answer to Marvin Gaye.
-His huge discography of hits promise a thrilling performance.
+Famous for silky vocals and evocative song-writing, the artist is a mainstay in reggae dance halls as Jamaica's answer to Marvin Gaye.
+His huge discography of hits promises a thrilling performance.

 International Festival of Life